Dance students working on their ballet technique in a dance studio.

 Other advice

-All applicants for music courses should think about how they will use their warm-up time at the audition.
+All applicants for music courses should consider how they will utilise their warm-up time during the audition.
 Also, there is no such thing as a silly question!
 Find out everything you need to know about the course so that you feel reassured that you are making the right choice.

-Half the preparation is being mentally ready, the other is making sure you have the materials you need.
-Qualifications and relevant paperwork that you have been asked to bring is important too – and always bring a pen.
+Half the preparation involves being mentally ready, while the other is ensuring you have the necessary materials.
+Qualifications and relevant paperwork that you have been asked to bring are essential too – and always bring a pen.